fajartd02/mygallery/README.md

 ## How to use it
 - clone this repo
 - Go to backend folder & terminal
+- create file .env and set up (you can see the env.example)
+- You can use database docker:
-- set the env
+  - set up docker (optional, you can use by default also (see the password))
   - run `docker compose up` for database
+- You can also use your database local (without docker if u want)
 - create database mygallery (should be same with env)
 - run `go install`
 - run `go mod tidy`
 - run `go run .`
 - Go folder frontend folder & terminal
+- Create file .env.local and set up (you can see the env.local.example)
 - Run `yarn dev` or `npm run dev`
 - Open Link http://localhost:3000 for accessing frontend